rjspencer/docs/api.md

 ### Wrappers
 There is currently a PHP wrapper available for connecting with the API.
 It can be found on [GitHub](https://github.com/stagebloc/php-stagebloc-api).
 Instructions for how to use it are included in the `README` file of that repository.

+An [Objective-C](https://github.com/stagebloc/cocoa-stagebloc-api) framework also exists for easy use with the StageBloc API in your iPhone, iPad, or Mac applications.
+Instructions on how to get setup with that can be found it its corresponding `README` file as well.

 If you want to create your own wrapper in another language, please do!
 Let us know, and we can link to it from here.

 # /audio